theproductiveprogrammer/salesboxai-chatup/CONTRIBUTING.md

-# Contributing to Jan
+# Contributing to Salesbox.AI Agent

-First off, thank you for considering contributing to Jan.
-It's people like you that make Jan such an amazing project.
+First off, thank you for considering contributing to Salesbox.AI Agent.
+It's people like you that make Salesbox.AI Agent such an amazing project.

-Jan is an AI assistant that can run 100% offline on your device.
+Salesbox.AI Agent is an AI assistant that can run 100% offline on your device.
 Think ChatGPT, but private, local, and under your complete control.
 If you're thinking about contributing, you're already awesome - let's make AI accessible to everyone, one commit at a time.

 ## Quick Links to Component Guides